Human trafficking in Europe

 Human trafficking in Europe is a regional phenomenon of the wider practice of trade in humans for the purposes of various forms of coercive exploitation.
 Human trafficking has existed for centuries all over the world, and follows from the earlier practice of slavery, which differed from human trafficking in that it was legally recognized and accepted.
 It has become an increasing concern for countries in Europe since the Revolutions of 1989.
 The transition to a market economy in some countries has led to both opportunity and a loss of security for citizens of these countries.
 Economic hardship and promises of prosperity have left many people vulnerable to trafficking within their countries and to destinations in other parts of Europe and the world.
-Unique to the Balkans are some of the situations that support trafficking, such as organized crime, and the recruitment strategies that perpetuate it.
-While some generalizations can be made, the countries within this region face different challenges and are at varying stages of compliance with the rules that govern trafficking in persons.
+Countries within the Balkan region face different challenges and are at varying stages of compliance with the rules that govern trafficking in persons.

 Causes

 The dissolution of the Soviet Union has been identified as one of the main contributing factors in explaining the recent increase in human trafficking in Europe.
 It provided both human capital and new regional opportunities to fuel the expansion.
 After this period, trafficking victims, primarily women, expanded to include more diverse forms, aided by the rise of organized crime, corruption, and the decline of borders.
 Porous borders and close proximity of wealthy countries have made it easier and cheaper to transport victims within the region and abroad.

 Another factor contributing to the rise in trafficking has been militarization and war in the Balkans.
 The presence of a large number of foreign men in the Balkans after the war in Yugoslavia led to the trafficking of thousands of women for commercial sex exploitation.
 The connection between military bases and sex work is a well-known phenomenon and soldiers have helped drive the demand for brothels in this region.

 Outside Balkan nations, the legalization of soliciting prostitution has also been linked to increased trafficking, with the Netherlands being identified as having a large percentage of trafficking victims transported there.